Axiomata

 The riverbed is carved by what it carries

 The torrent spends itself in a single night.
-By morning, it is already legend – the year the valley drowned, the hour the bridges broke.
+By morning it is already legend: the year the valley drowned, the hour the bridges fell.
 The riverbed remains.
-You ache to be the torrent, the violence everyone remembers.
-But water forgets itself with every mile.
-It reaches the sea and leaves nothing behind but the path it wore through stone.
-Your edges loosen, grain by grain, given to the current.
-The river doesn't ask what you want to keep.
-Over centuries, stone surrenders into passage.
-The riverbed is the scar the water left, and now the river has somewhere to go.
+You ache to be that torrent – force that rewrites maps.
+But the flood forgets itself at every bend, spending its entire fury in a single, magnificent rush.
+By dawn, nothing remains but mud and silt.
+The river has no such ambition.
+Your edges smooth, grain by grain, surrendered to the current.
+The river does not ask what you wish to keep.
+Over seasons, over centuries, stone becomes passage.
+The scar the water leaves becomes the direction the water follows.

 The Shadow